 Library journal (US)

 “Åsa Avdic uses different narrative perspectives to widen the lens, her prose is straightforward and efficient.
 It doesn’t just takes a suspenseful story for a thriller to truly engage the reader, you need credible characters to care for – and she has that, too.
-Anna Francis is a complex character who evokes compassion, and even the people of power have been given simple yet functional traits, making them flesh and blood persons. […] Isola is in some ways like a Swedish Hunger Games for adults.
+Anna Francis is a complex character who evokes compassion, and even the people of power have been given simple yet functional traits, making them flesh and blood persons. […] The Dying Game is in some ways like a Swedish Hunger Games for adults.
 The dystopian thriller is a rewarding yet precarious genre.
 Avdic skillfully navigates around the pitfalls. […] A very promising debut.”

 SKARABORGS LÄNSTIDNING (SE)